bn100391/Housing_Market_Evaluator/README.md

 This is a really interesting question because there is no static answer, only: *it depends*.

 And it depends on a lot of things.
 When I started really thinking about it I began to realize that there were so many variables that trying to do it all in your head for every option that you have isn't really feasable.
 So I decided to write a tool to *automate the process* of evaluating a given rental option against a given opportunity to buy a home/condo.
+The main idea here is to find the better investment vehicle.
+Would it be better to put the extra money on hand saved by renting in the stock market?.
+Or would it see better returns placing into the ownership of a home?

 If you'd like to take a look, just run this like you would run any other Python program and follow the prompts.